Factors, Factor Market Equilibrium, Factor Unemployment (15 minute read)

 The UNI-CGE model includes a factor market closure that allows a choice between the assumptions of full employment and unemployment.
 The choice of closure is defined by a parameter FCLOSf.
 It is a FLAG that signals the employment assumption for each factor in the model (Figure 2).

 When FCLOS has a value of one, factor markets are constrained to be in a full employment, supply-demand equilibrium, and wage and rents will adjust to achieve it.
 When FCLOS has a value of 2, wages or rents are fixed.
-Demand for factors is still equal to supply but the supply of factors will adjust up or down in response to a model shock.
+If activities' demands for factors change, the supply of factors will adjust to equal the new level of demand.
+The change in the factor supply measures the change in the quantity of employment.
+If the factor supply has increased relative to the initial level it means that previously unemployed factors have been drawn into production.
+If the factor supply decreases relative to the initial level it means that some factors have become unemployed.

-The factor market closure that allows quantities of factor to adjust is typically used for labor.
+The factor market closure that allows quantities of a factor supply to adjust is typically used for labor.
 If the national supply of labor expands after a shock, it is interpreted as pulling in previously unemployed workers.
-When the national labor supply contracts, it is interpreted as an increase in unemployment.
+When the national labor supply contracts, it is interpreted as an increase in labor unemployment.
+Note that there are no limits on the changes in factor supply in a standard CGE model like the UNI-CGE model.
+It is a good practice to review the unemployment or reemployment rates to see whether they are realistic.

 Figure 2.
 Factor Market Closure